FlourishAnyway is a mom, a psychologist, and a picky eater who enjoys cooking. She believes that food nourishes the soul.

 - 1 1/2 cups sharp cheddar

-- In a stock pot, saute diced onion and butter until onion is golden brown.
+- In a large stock pot, saute diced onion and butter until onion is golden brown.

 - Add flour, pepper, and McCormick Vegetable Supreme seasoning, and stir.
 Your mixture should resemble a thick paste.